 Juan hard at work

-Juan enrolled joined PWI in September 2011.
+Juan joined PWI in September 2011.
 A bit shy and reserved at first, Juan slowly began to display leadership skills and asked for more responsibilities.
 PWI staff quickly recognized Juan’s potential for employment in the community and encouraged him to pursue employment through the Individual Placement service.
 Juan was hired by Lowe’s Hardware Store, through the Individual Placement service.
 Within the first month, Juan was named “Employee of the Month” by Lowe’s for his outstanding work performance and customer service.
 Now confident in his abilities and skills, Juan expressed the desire to return to the South Bay Work and Training Center to share his growth and to encourage others to meet their full potential.
-On his day off Juan did just that, a true example and leader for his fellow PWI coworkers.
+On his day off Juan did just that.
+He is a true example and leader for his fellow PWI coworkers.

 Christopher is a veteran PWI client, and has found employment through PWI’s Individual Placement service for over 16 years.
 Christopher is a loyal, hardworking, highly capable young man who has utilized the opportunities for growth and development presented by PWI to the fullest.
 Christopher’s ultimate goal is to buy a house, and he has focused on that goal by accepting positions that will help him advance in his career.
 Christopher recently accepted a position at Regal Cinemas in Carlsbad in customer service, after working in the housekeeping division of La Quinta Inn for nearly two years.
 PWI is proud to be able to support Christopher, not only in excelling in all of his employment opportunities, but also in pursuing his ultimate goal of buying his first home.